davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 (However, I believe that cgmanager works with the old v1 cgroups interface.
-I expect that v2 cgroups together with cgroup namespaces as found in newer kernels will render it obselete).
+I expect that v2 cgroups together with cgroup namespaces as found in newer kernels will render it obsolete).

 The above use **Dbus**:
 https://dbus.freedesktop.org/